Nicholas Ray: Personal life

 Bigger Than Life tells the story of a man who grows reliant on his abuse of medication, and consequently more and more broken.
 The connections to Ray, who had grown increasingly dependent on both alcohol and drugs, were not lost, even on Ray.
 In 1976, Ray confessed to himself, in a private journal entry, that he had lived in a "continuous blackout between 1957 or earlier until now," and his wife Susan, on seeing the film, commented to her husband, "This is your story before you lived it."
-Ray's drug use was abetted, while he was shooting Bitter Victory, by his new girlfriend, a heroin addict named Manon, and his gambling losses led him to a pitiable state that broke his friendship with Gavin Lambert.
+Ray's drug use was abetted, while he was shooting Bitter Victory, by his new girlfriend, a heroin addict named Manon, and his gambling losses led to the end of his relationship with Lambert.

 Seventeen-year-old Betty Utey first crossed paths with Ray in 1951, at RKO, when he was assigned to direct some additional scenes for Androcles and the Lion (1952), including one with a troupe of bikini-clad dancers.
 He described it as the "steam room of the vestal virgins."
 Some weeks after shooting the scene, in which he featured her, he asked her out to the ballet and dinner, and then took her to the house he was renting, having split with Gloria Grahame.
 At the end of their evening, like In a Lonely Place, he called a cab and sent her home.
 She subsequently did not hear from him for almost three years, when he called her to come to his Chateau Marmont bungalow for an assignation.
 He then disappeared again, until 1956, when he called again.
-In 1958, she won a place as one of the chorines in Party Girl, and after shooting ended they eloped to Maine, where Ray hoped to start his third marriage by drying out.
+In 1958, she won a place as one of the chorines in Party Girl, and, after shooting ended, they eloped to Maine, where Ray hoped to start his third marriage by drying out.
 En route, he collapsed at Boston's Logan Airport, suffering from the DTs.
 He recovered sufficiently to travel on to Kennebunkport, where the couple spent several weeks, before marrying on October 13, 1958.
 They had two daughters, both born in Rome: Julie Christina, on January 10, 1960, and Nicca, October 1, 1961.
 Ray's mother Lena had died in March 1959.